Kuadrant/authorino/CODE_OF_CONDUCT.md

 ## Authorino Code of Conduct v1.0

-This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to the 3scale "Porta" Component.
+This document provides community guidelines for a safe, respectful, productive, and collaborative place for any person who is willing to contribute to Authorino.

 - Participants will be tolerant of opposing views.
 - Participants must ensure that their language and actions are free of personal attacks and disparaging personal remarks.